 In 2017, ICK Amsterdam recreated and toured I/II/III/IIII.
 In September 2017, he made Conversations (at the end of the world) with actors Johan Leysen, Jan Steen, Jeroen Van der Ven, José Kuijpers and pianist Marino Formenti.

 In April 2019, the new installation DETAIL was presented at BOZAR.
 The performance SOMETHING (out of nothing) premiered at Kunstenfestivaldesarts 2019.
 In this choreographic work, four dancers share the stage with noise cello player Leila Bordreuil.
-Parallel to the stage work, the installation circuit BOGUS I-III was presented at KANAL - Centre Pompidou.
+SOMETHING (out of nothing) crosses the boundaries between theatre and museum, exploring the fragility of human beings between absence and presence.
+The parallel presentation of the ghostly inflatable sculptures of BOGUS I-III at KANAL - Centre Pompidou, highlighted this in-between zone of being and non-being.

-In 2020 Verdonck collaborates again with Johan Leysen in a second co-production with Het Zuidelijk Toneel: ACT.
-ACT focusses on the work of Samuel Beckett and continues Verdonck’s interest in a state of being between object and subject and between absence and presence.
+In 2020, Kris Verdonck collaborated again with Johan Leysen in a second co-production with Het Zuidelijk Toneel: ACT.
+ACT delved deeper into the work of Samuel Beckett and continued Verdonck's fascination with a state of being between subject and object, between presence and absence.
+ACT is a triptych in which a monologue by Leysen was flanked by a video lecture by Jean Paul Van Bendegem and the installation MASS #2.